madebylydia/DisCapTy/docs/source/migration.rst

 Added ``Challenge`` class
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The :py:obj:`discapty.Challenge` class is the new preferred way to create Captcha now.
-You can read more about challenges here: :ref:`Introduction to Challenges <intro_challenge>`
+You can read more about challenges here: :ref:`Introduction to Challenges <intro_challenge>` - :ref:`Creating a Challenge <create_challenge>`

 To use ``Challenge`` rather than the old ``Captcha``, you can do these changes: